seb86/woocommerce-subscribe-all-the-things-signup-trial-add-on/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Allows you to add a sign up and free trial to your subscription options to existing WooCommerce products.
+Allows you to add a sign-up fee and free trial to your subscription scheme options to existing WooCommerce products.

 == Description ==

-This plugin allows you to add a sign up fee and free trial for each subscription scheme.
+This plugin allows you to add a sign-up fee and free trial for each subscription scheme.

 WooCommerce Subscribe All the Things is a mini-extension for [WooCommerce Subscriptions](http://www.woothemes.com/products/woocommerce-subscriptions/) that provides experimental subscriptions support for non-subscription product types.
 It allows you to attach subscriptions to Simple products, Variable products, [Composite Products](http://www.woothemes.com/products/composite-products/), [Product Bundles](http://www.woothemes.com/products/product-bundles/) and [Mix and Match Products](http://www.woothemes.com/products/woocommerce-mix-and-match-products/).